eujeneyumm/CAPP30239_FA22/final_project/README.md

 ### Folder organization:
 * brainstorming: folder for initial brainstorming process documents
-* data_cleaning
+* data_cleaning: folder with three files for preparing data
   * no_vote_data_clean.ipynb: jupyter notebook for data manipulation
   * no_voter_data.csv: raw data
   * nonvoters_codebook.pdf: codebook from FiveThirtyEight
-* data cleaning: 16 small .csv files that feeds into the charts
+* data: 16 small .csv files that feeds into the charts

 #### Files in the root
   * README.md